harikt/aurav2book/README.md

 # Aura Framework v2: The Missing Manual

+> Discontinued.
+If you are interested fork, and continue.

 *Aura Framework v2: The Missing Manual* is a clean and concise guide to using the upcoming Aura Framework v2, a powerful and flexible system for web as well as command line applications.